cgsdfc/object.vim/README.md

 * Read and write files with `open()`.

 # Future Work

 * Increase coverage of `file.vim` and `list.vim`.
-* Finish `compare.vim` for hookable comparition.
+* Finish `compare.vim` for customizable comparition.
 * Add `str.vim` for Python-like formatting.
 * Better documentation.
 * Improve performance.

 # Installation

-This plugin follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers:
+This plugin follows the standard runtime path structure, so it can be installed with a variety of plugin managers:

 | Plugin Manager  | Install with... |
 | -------------   | ------------- |